-Each of the Executive Directors has entered into a service contract for a term of 3 years with the Company commencing from the Listing Date unless otherwise terminated by either party by giving to the other not less than three months' prior written notice.
+Each of the Executive Directors has entered into a service contract for a term of 3 years with the Company commencing from 12 January 2012 unless otherwise terminated by either party by giving to the other not less than three months' prior written notice.

-Each of Non-executive Directors and Independent Non-executive Directors has entered into a letter of appointment for a term of 3 years with the Company commencing from the Listing Date unless otherwise terminated by either party by giving to the other not less than three months' notice in writing.
+Each of the Non-executive Director and the Independent Non-executive Directors has entered into a letter of appointment for a term of 3 years with the Company commencing from 12 January 2012 unless otherwise terminated by either party by giving to the other not less than three months' notice in writing.